Welcome!

 If you would like help getting your records, message me to ask for a records release form.

-If you haven’t had your free consultation, please schedule it.
-Making notes in advance is a good way to ensure we cover everything.
+• If you haven’t had your free consultation, please schedule it.
+Writing down your questions in advance is a good way to ensure we cover everything.

 For questions that arise after the free consultation, log in to your new account to send me a message.
-Look for the “Established Client Portal” links located on my home page and the “Schedule With Me” page.
+Look for the “Established Client Portal” links located on my home page and the “Schedule With Me” page, then enter your user name and password.

 If you had your free consultation but didn’t create a free account, please search your email for messages from “Essential Psychiatry.”
 Messages were sent when you scheduled your consultation and again on the day we met by phone.
-If you have trouble finding it, don’t forget to check your spam folder!
+Simply click the link and follow the prompts to log in.
+If you have trouble finding the invitation, don’t forget to check your spam folder!